OWASIPPE HIGH ADVENTURE & OUTPOSTS

-White River Canoe Trips.
+White River Canoe and Tubing Trips.
 Discover the beauty that is often overlooked at Owasippe.
 The canoeing trips provide opportunities to see the natural splendor that is Owasippe from a completely different perspective.
 These trips down the White River take you through the Manistee National Forest and are between 3 and 6 hours in duration, depending on your preference.

 Saturday (Weekend) Canoe Trip.
 “Stay-over troops” (those troops that stay 2 weeks) are offered this opportunity for their extra time at Owasippe.
 Trailers packed with canoes, paddles and PFDs are available for your troop to begin an excursion down the White River.
 Saturday trips are flexible and can even include an overnight on the river.

 C.O.P.E./Climbing.
 The Charles Nagle C.O.P.E. base is your Scouts opportunity to experience a “Challenging Outdoor Personal Experience”.
 This program will help Scouts learn teamwork and build self-confidence.
 This also the home of the 30 foot high, Chris Hill climbing tower where Scouts can participate in open climbing or earn Climbing merit badge.

 C.O.P.E. focuses on team building activities utilizing a number of challenging ground based events.
 After completing the Low C.O.P.E., Scouts can then participate in High C.O.P.E.
 This is an elevated ropes course that consists of five challenges including an exhilarating trip down the zip line.
 All of these programs are supervised by trained and qualified staff.
 Certain restrictions apply.